Originally posted on Feb 28, 2013

 I live in a scheme which is blighted by drugs.
-Children as young as 7 and 8 years old are smoking Cannabis regularly (I smoked my first joint at 12).
+Children as young as seven and eight years old are smoking Cannabis regularly (I smoked my first joint at 12).
 Heroin is as easy to get as a pint of milk from the local store.
 Crack, Coke, E’s, LSD, you name it and it can be delivered to your doorstep in minutes.
 That’s just the illegal stuff.
 Prescription drugs are even more problematic.
 Valium is pretty much the accepted currency in these parts.
-Uppers, downers, anti-psychotics, painkillers, Morphine, Methadone – you name it, there is a market for it.
+Uppers, downers, anti-psychotics, painkillers, Morphine, Methadone—you name it, there is a market for it.
 We are in the grip of a prescribed drug epidemic in Niddrie (indeed, our nation) and very few people seem to either (1) notice, or (2) care.

 The results are here for all to see.
-Young men and women selling their bodies for sex, robbing their parents, grandparents and neighbours for a quick fix.
-Children as young as 5 used as drug mules, violent crime and intimidation part of the norm, muggings, suicide, chronic depression and a whole host of mental health issues, and – not the least – murder.
-To many the drugs war is lost and government policy should be about ‘containment’.
-Cannabis is, apparently, ‘medicinal’ now – an argument I have laughably heard used by every user I know on this scheme.
+Young men and women selling their bodies for sex, robbing their parents, grandparents, and neighbours for a quick fix.
+Children as young as five are used as drug mules.
+Violent crime and intimidation part of the norm.
+Muggings, suicide, chronic depression, and a whole host of mental health issues, and—not the least—murder are all too common.
+To many, the drugs war is lost and government policy should be about ‘containment’.
+Cannabis is, apparently, ‘medicinal’ now—an argument I have laughably heard used by every user I know on this scheme.
 Apparently, according to some ‘experts’, there is little or no evidence to suggest it is a ‘gateway’ drug (a way in to harder drugs) and yet, every single user I know, without exception, started off their drug habit by experimenting with Cannabis.
-So, I am not sure who is responsible for all the so-called statistics on this stuff – but let me tell you they have never spent more than 5 minutes in a housing scheme!
+So, I am not sure who is responsible for all the so-called statistics on this stuff—but let me tell you, they have never spent more than five minutes in a housing scheme!

-The government’s current formula for dealing with heroin addiction is to treat it with some form of a combination of Valium, Methadone, sleeping pills, anti-psychotics and anti-depressants.
+The government’s current formula for dealing with heroin addiction is to treat it with some form of a combination of Valium, Methadone, sleeping pills, anti-psychotics, and anti-depressants.
 Let me be clear: Methadone is not medicinal.
-In my opinion both Methadone and Valium are far more addictive and have far-ranging long-term health problems than many so-called illicit drugs.
+In my opinion, both Methadone and Valium are far more addictive and have more far-ranging long-term health problems than many so-called illicit drugs.
 So, why do people do it?
 Any number of reasons:

 - Social pressure